• Skip to primary navigation

 The building is now owned by the Montgomery County Land Bank, and a recent social media post shared that “the scope of work was much larger than originally anticipated.”

-Wind Damages Paru Tower / 34 N Main: “Partial Collapse”
+Wind Damages Paru Tower / 34 N Main: a “Partial Collapse” and Emergency Stabilization Contracts

-On Saturday March 15, 2025, a windstorm brought strong gusts which caused part of the top facade of the NE corner of the building to fall off, which damaged several windows of the neighboring Stratacache (formerly Kettering) Tower.
+On Saturday March 15, 2025, a windstorm brought strong gusts which caused part of the parapet of the NE corner of the building to fall off, which damaged several windows of the neighboring Stratacache (formerly Kettering) Tower.

 Reports called the damage a “partial collapse” and said that “the fire department is concerned about the stability of the historic building.”